Court Reporting Certificate

 We train students all over the world!
 These high paying careers do not require an Associate's Degree, and approximately half the states in the United States require students to pass a certification examination to work as a court reporter.
 Broadcast (closed) captioners and CART providers are not required to pass a certification examination.

-This self-paced, home study program is designed to prepare beginning students to be realtime writing steno machine writers to prepare them for careers in court reporting, broadcast (closed) captioning, and CART providing.
+This self-paced, online, home study program is designed to prepare beginning students and transfer students with prior training to be realtime writing steno machine writers to prepare them for careers in court reporting, broadcast (closed) captioning, and CART providing.
 As they write on the steno machine, the words appear in English on a computer screen or a television screen.
 These exciting careers are in demand and provide job security.

-Court reporting allows individuals to work for agencies/firms, the government, or to own their own business as a freelance court reporter.
+Court reporting allows individuals to work for agencies/firms, the government, or to own their own business as a freelance court reporter, or work as an Official court reporter in the courtroom setting.
 Closed captioning, writing the captions beneath television programs for hearing impaired persons, allows individuals to work entirely from home.
-CART (Communications Access Realtime Translation) is primarily writing for hearing impaired students and may be accomplished by working entirely from home or going to the assignment.
-(Click here to read more about these careers.)
+CART (Communications Access Realtime Translation) Providing is primarily writing for hearing impaired college students and may be accomplished by working entirely from home or going to the assignment.
+(Read more about these careers.)

 Upon completion of training, students are prepared to pass any state CSR exam or the national RPR examination.
 Certification is not required in approximately half the states in the United States.

 There are no prerequisites.
-Students learn theory (how to write on the steno machine), build speed to 225 wpm, learn CAT (computer aided transcription) software, learn career specific academics, perform an internship, and prepare for certification examinations.
+Students learn theory (how to write on the steno machine), build speed to 225 wpm, learn CAT (computer aided transcription) software from the CAT software vendor, learn career specific academics, perform an internship, and prepare for certification examinations if they are required in their state.
 This skills-based program requires significant practice by the student to reach the level of proficiency to work in these careers.
-Successful graduates will be awarded a Certificate of Completion.
+Upon successful completion of the course, the student will be awarded a Certificate of Completion by Auburn University.

-All materials and instruction are included at a cost of $5,999.00.
-A steno machine is not included.
-CAT software is included without charge during training.
-However, most professional reporters, captioners, and CART providers must provide their own CAT software throughout their career.
+CRAH Program License Agreement (training only without a steno machine) at a cost of $6,104.00.
+CRAH Program License Agreement- with training steno machine at a cost of $7,899.00.
+Case Catalyst student version CAT software is included without charge during training.
+However, most professional reporters, captioners, and CART providers must provide their own professional version CAT software throughout their career.

 Frequently Asked Questions